ianmcaulay/penzu-export/README.md

 * `fetched_at` - Unix epoch seconds at the time the script exported the entry

 ## Issues
 Sometimes the script finds no entries even on page 1 and immediately exits.
-Usually just re-running the script will fix this, or try removing the `--headless` flag.
-I think it has something to do with trying to fetch the entries before the page has fully loaded.
+Usually just re-running the script will fix this.
+I think this is due to trying to fetch the entries before the page has fully loaded.

 HTML formatting in journal text is ignored, only the text is exported.

 ## Notes
 There's a lot of manual sleeping for a hardcoded number of seconds to wait for pages to load, which can cause the script to go slower than necessary or crash when the page hasn't loaded yet.
 On average it takes about 2 seconds per journal entry (depending on your Internet speed), so unless you have many thousands of entries the speed isn't a major issue.

-Developed and tested with Python3.9, should probably work with any version that includes f-strings (i.e. 3.6+).
+Developed and tested with Python3.10, but probably works with any version that includes f-strings (i.e. 3.6+).

-Tested on Mac, so the Selenium and Chrome driver stuff might be glitchy on another OS.
+Tested on Mac, so the Selenium and Chrome driver stuff may be glitchy on another OS.

 This is a personal project, I have no affiliation with Penzu.